cloudfoundry/docs-bosh/content/vm-config.md

 * `/tmp/`: Global temporary directory is limited to 128MB.
 A well behaved release job that needs scratch space usually sets up its own temporary directory inside ephemeral data directory (e.g. `/var/vcap/data/redis-server/tmp`).

 * `vcap` user: Pre-configured user that comes with the stemcells.
 Release jobs may run processes under that user.
-Default password is `c1oudc0w`.
+The default password will be random.

 * `/etc/logrotate.d/vcap`: Logrotate configuration for `/var/vcap/sys/log/` sub-directories managed by the Agent.